• Skip to primary navigation

 • Maraschino cherries

-1. Prep your pan (I really like to use a little parchment in the bottom of my pan so that it for sure comes our).
+1. Prep your pan: I really like to use a little parchment in the bottom of my pan so it comes out easily.

-2. Add your butter and brown sugar to the bottom of the pan and then arrange the pineapples and cherries.
+2. Add butter and sugar: Add your butter and brown sugar to the bottom of the pan, and then arrange the pineapples and cherries.

-4. Pour the batter over the pineapple and cherries and bake!
-It really couldn’t be easier and it looks SO pretty!
+4. Pour and bake: Pour the batter over the pineapple and cherries and bake!

 How do I flip a Pineapple Upside Down Cake?

-This step could cause some stress, but have no fear.
-Let the baked cake cool for 15-10 minutes at least.
-I have even let it cool overnight before.
+This step could cause some stress but have no fear.
+Let the baked cake cool for at least 15-10 minutes.
 Once cooled, lay a flat plate over the top of the cake pan.
 Now, carefully flip the cake over onto the plate.
-If the cake pan was prepped properly it should pop right out but if it gets stuck then hit the bottom of the pan and that should do the trick.
+If the cake pan was prepped properly, it should pop right out, but if it gets stuck, then hit the bottom of the pan, which should do the trick.

 How long will pineapple upside down cake keep?